UCBerkeleySETI/turbo_seti/.github/ISSUE_TEMPLATE/feature_request.md

 * More testing should be developed for this situation [...]
 * More information should be provided when this happens [...]

-**Describe the solution you'd like**
+**Any more details?**

-A clear and concise description of what you want to happen.
+If you have source code or support file in mind, please provide a clear and concise description.

 **Describe alternatives you've considered**